 The ruins of Perge

 Visitors to the ruins of Perge first encounter the theater and stadium.
 Perge’s theater was one of the most elaborate in Anatolia, with the outer facade of its stage building standing 12 meters high and housing a monumental fountain.
 With a seating capacity of 12,000 spectators, Perge’s stadium is one of three best-preserved stadiums in Anatolia.
 These two structures are followed by the 4th century A.D.
 Roman Portal as well as the Hellenistic period City Portal, comprised of two round towers.
 Between these lie the ruins of the baths and fountains.

-The 20-meter long Collonade is comprised of a pavilion covered on two sides with shops behind.
+The 20-meter wide Collonade is comprised of a pavilion covered on two sides with shops behind.
 There is also a water channel in the middle of the avenue which was not for carrying drinking water or sewage, but rather for decoration.
 The Collonade extends from the Hellenistic Portal to the Monumental Fountain.
 There is also an agora as well as a round structure named after the Goddess of Fortune, Tyche.